Haaf net fishing

 Haaf net fishing is an ancient type of salmon and sea trout net fishing practised in Britain, and is particularly associated with the Solway Firth, the estuary forming part of the border between England and Scotland.
 The technique involves fishermen standing chest-deep in the sea and using large submerged framed nets to scoop up fish that swim towards them.
 It is a form of fishing that is believed to have been brought to Britain by the Vikings more than a thousand years ago and to have been practised in the Solway Firth since then.

 The number of haaf net fishermen has dwindled over the last 50 years and the activity has been restricted by salmon conservation measures.
-The haaf net fishing community have campaigned for exemptions from these restrictions and for protection as an ancient cultural activity.
+The haaf net fishing community has campaigned for exemptions from these restrictions and for protection as an ancient cultural activity.